TheDerpySage/marie-bot/README.md

 MARIE-BOT
 =============
 (This is Marie's last commit.
-She was abandoned for BB, who improves a lot of what I set out to do with Marie.)
+She was abandoned for BB, who improves a few concepts I started with Marie.)
 A Discord bot written in Discord.py for personal use, and sharing with friends.
 She's meant to be my main server bot.
 I also user her to test different concepts to see what I can do with a Discord bot.
 Includes a watchdog script for running